2007 World Port Tournament

-The 2007 World Port Tournament was an international baseball competition held at the DOOR Neptunus Familiestadion in Rotterdam, the Netherlands from August 2–12, 2007.
-It was the 11th edition of the tournament and featured teams from Chinese Taipei, Cuba, Japan, the Netherlands and the United States.
+The 2007 World Port Tournament was an international baseball competition held at the Neptunus Familiestadion in Rotterdam, the Netherlands from August 2–12, 2007.
+It was the 11th edition of the tournament and featured teams from Chinese Taipei, Cuba, Japan, the Netherlands, and the United States.

 Cuba won the tournament with a 2–0 victory over the Chinese Taipei in the championship game.
 Yosvani Pérez was named the tournament's most valuable player.